 We also have a number of ways for you to participate in physical activities.
 Our residential treatment center has a pool and jacuzzi.
 We also have an in-house gym that is completely at your disposal.
 Furthermore, we believe that fitness and physical health are key components of successful recovery.

 If you or a loved one is battling addiction, don’t wait to get them help!
-To learn more about residential treatment centers in California, such as ourselves, contact us here today.
+Drug and alcohol addiction is a disease and like other diseases, it needs treated right away.
+To learn more about the Phoenix Rising residential treatment programs in California, contact us here today.
 We are here to help you on your path to recovery.